groupvine/gv-doc/README.md

-* Note that these class tags may also be used on block-level elements (like div or tr) for conditional code, but only if all the enclosed content is in pure HTML (generally frowned-on), since these blocks will be ignored by the Markdown converter.
+* Note that these class tags may also be used on block-level elements (like div or tr) for conditional code, but only if all the enclosed content is in pure HTML (generally frowned-on), since these blocks will be ignored by the Markdown converter when viewed on GitHub.

 ## Brand-related notes